heathblandford/hb_bme680/README.md

 # hb_bme680 - Indoor Air Sensor Streaming

 ### Project Summary
-* Made some sort of zombie code that is a combination of 2 examples from the pimoroni examples code for the bme680 (you can find hit here).
+* Made some sort of zombie code that is a combination of 2 examples from the pimoroni examples code for the bme680.
 * Streaming data to a power bi interface for easy viewing outside of home network

 ## What is the BME680?